Objectives

 NMdataConf(path.nonmem ="C:/nm75g64/run/nmfe75.bat")

-If you normally use PSN as your Nonmem interface, and you therefore do not know where Nonmem is installed, you can check this using PSN.
+If you normally use PSN as your Nonmem interface, and you do not know where Nonmem is installed, you can check this using PSN.
 The following command should give you the Nonmem installation paths that PSN is configured with.
 However, you likely still need to add the last piece of the path from the installation directory to the nonmem binary.

 psn -nm_versions